fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 <img src="images/Descender%20depth.png" alt="">

 Like ascenders, descenders that are long can feel elegant.
-Long ascenders and descenders can also be difficult to manage.
+Long ascenders and descenders can also be difficult to manage, especially for samller text row heights, when the elongations begin to overlap other glphs in the next row of text.
+Descenders can limit how much is a safe line height, before glyphs start ot overlap.
+Similarly within a word, if not designed well, the elongations (ascenders and descenders) can clash or overlap with other glyphs in the same word.

 ## Width